How Do I Prepare for a TEFL/TESOL Interview?By Jalena Johnson

 What are the top questions to ask an interviewer in a TEFL/TESOL interview?

-Not only is it important to be prepared for the interviewer’s questions but also be prepared to ask some questions of your own!
+Not only is it important to be prepared for the interviewer’s questions but also to be prepared to ask some questions of your own!
 Do some research on the company to be fully aware of what they do and how they operate.
 You are helping the company reach its goals by providing a valuable service.
-However, you will also want them to help you reach your professional goals as well.
-By doing your research and asking quality questions of your own, you can determine if that company is the best fit for you as well.
+However, you will want them to help you reach your professional goals as well.
+By doing your research and asking quality questions of your own, you can determine if the company is the best fit for you.

 Here some possible questions to ask in an online or in-person TEFL/TESOL interview:

 When preparing for a TEFL/TESOL interview, do your research on the school or online tutoring company you are applying to.
 Consider the questions that may be asked ahead of time, while also preparing some of your own.
 Be enthusiastic, be professional, dress professionally, and wear your brightest smile.
 Once you get to the interview, you’re halfway there!